pudding-fox/FoxTunes/README.md

 * Logging - Use Log4Net logging back-end.
 Can be configured and disabled.
 * MetaDataEditor - A simple batch mode tag editor.
 Can embed artwork.
 * ParametricEqualizer - A ten band parametric equalizer.
+* ReplayGain - Canculate and utilize replay gain meta data for tracks and albums.
+  * Can calculate on demand (per track) if you don't mind waiting a moment for playback.
 * Resampler - SOXR based high quality configurable resampler.
 Can perform up/down sampling.
 * SQLite - Use SQLite for database functions.
 * SimpleMetaData - A meta data provider using the file path and regular expressions.
 Recommended for older systems.